hurrendor/azure-innovation-challenge/README.md

 - Symptoms, etc, allow writing down information that the end patient may not know how to utilize Form that is filled out with help of AI bot that can be emailed to patient.

-Can the bot help compile a document?
-What format is the desired outcome?
-PDF, txt, paper, etc.

 2. Case worker helps patient prepare for doctor appointment by pulling important information that the end patient may not know what to share

 3. Patient takes notes file to doctor's office for medical use